nolirium/aroc/README.md

 #### 01Root.sh

-Creates the directory /usr/local/Android_Images, formats a ~ 1GB ext4 filesystem image in /usr/local/Android_Images therein, and copies the files from the factory shipped squashfs Android rootfs image to the new, writeable, image.
+Creates the directory /usr/local/Android_Images, formats a ~ 2GB ext4 filesystem image in /usr/local/Android_Images therein, makes the image sparse, and copies the files from the factory shipped squashfs Android rootfs image to the new, writeable, image.
 Modifies Chrome OS system files in /etc/init/- either arc-setup-env or arc-system-mount.conf and arc-setup.conf (as required) - changing the debuggable and mount-as-read-only flags.
 Renames the original filesystem image to .bk & replaces it with a symlink to the newly-created image.
 Mounts the freshly created writeable Android rootfs image, and copies SuperSU files to the mounted image as specified in the SuperSU update-binary (if the directories from within the SuperSU installer zip are not present in ~/Downloads, the script will attempt to download them).

 #### 02SEpatch.sh